koraytugay/koraytugay.github.io/content/spring/spring-developer-exam.md

 ```

 ### Configuration classes
 `@Configuration` is mostly used for classes to define beans.
-Such classes can also be further configured by adding extra annotations such as `@Profile` or `@PropertySource`.
 Any Spring application has at its core one or more configuration classes.
 These classes either have bean declarations, or are configured to tell Spring where to look for bean declarations.

 Here is a sample `@Configuration` annotated class: